Plate Solving Software for Astrophotography

 As I am most familiar with APT software, the next section describes how to use it to plate-solve.
 This may also be helpful to you even if you use a different programme because most of the processes are generally the same.

-How to use the plate-solving app in astrophotography tool
+How to use plate-solving in astrophotography tool

 APT is a popular tool for astrophotography, and it may also be used to plan an image session or do Meridian Flips, among other things.
 This software is meant to make astrophotography as easy as possible.
 It has various features that make taking breathtaking images of the night sky easier than before.